hvak/MIMRF-BFM/README.md

 3. exaustiveSearchThresh: count threshold for number of repeated samples
 4. fitnessUpdateThresh: count threshold for number of times new BFM samples do not improve over past iterations

+## License
+This source code is licensed under the license found in the [`LICENSE`](LICENSE) file in the root directory of this source tree.

+This product is Copyright (c) 2023 H. Vakharia and X. Du.
+All rights reserved.

 ## Citing MIMRF-BFM
 If you use the MIMRF-BFM multi-resolution fusion algorithm, please cite the following reference using the following BibTeX entries.
 ```